RoseTheFlower/MetroSteam/README.md

 * [Sims](https://github.com/suchmememanyskill) for ideas and code examples related to animating the Steam menu, to the dynamic placement of the repositioned bottom bar buttons, and to the context menu borders.
 * [number1](https://github.com/ricewind012) and [Shadow](https://github.com/shdwmtr) for helping automate the randomized class conversions.
 * [Ruben7173](https://github.com/Ruben7173/) for pointing at an element and for inspiring me to implement custom scroll bar buttons.
-* [Shiina](https://github.com/AikoMidori) for helping me find a few elements and realize where to look.
+* [Shiina](https://github.com/AikoMidori) for helping me find a few elements and realize where to look in the early days.
 * [Contributors](../../graphs/contributors) to this repository.